Skip links

 4.4 Right to deletion

-You may request the controller to delete the personal data concerning you without undue delay, and the controller is obliged to delete such data without undue delay, if one of the following reasons applies:
+a) Obligation to erase You have the right to obtain from the controller the erasure of personal data concerning you without undue delay and the controller shall have the obligation to erase personal data without undue delay where one of the following grounds applies:

 • The personal data concerning you are no longer necessary for the purposes for which they were collected or otherwise processed.